boldrocket/RDNumberPicker/README.md

 A simple, usable, number picker, for selecting from a list of sequential values, inspired by the way which the Airbnb iOS app allows you to select number of guests.

-Structurally it's a simple wrapper for a UICollectionView, providing some convenience.
+Structurally it's a simple convenience wrapper for `UICollectionView`.

 <p align="center"><img src ="http://g.recordit.co/mm9rXiylDc.gif" /></p>